slightlynybbled/huddle/readme.md

 # Huddle

 `Huddle` is an application that allows one or more programs to be started, monitored, stopped, updated, and restarted from one or more configuration files.
+This program works in Windows and Linux.

-# Configuration
+## Configuration File Format

 The purpose of this program is to auto-deploy any arbitrary program in a fashion that is more suited to auto-scaling servers.
 Instead of having a git hook that pushes to a known set of servers, a running server continually polls